 VIRGIN MARY’S HOUSE

 The House of Virgin Mary, the holy mother of Christians is located at Bülbül Mound.
-The place which is also named ‘Panaya Kapulu’ by Christians is believed to have been built around 4th century BC, and was unearthed by the excavations carried on in 1891.
-Since many years, religious ceremonies take place at Panaya Kapulu at where the House of Virgin Mary is located yearly at the 15th of August.
+The place which is also named ‘Panaya Kapulu’ by Christians is believed to have been built around the 4th century BC and was unearthed by the excavations carried on in 1891.
+For many years, religious ceremonies take place at Panaya Kapulu at where the House of Virgin Mary is located yearly on the 15th of August.
 In 1957, Pope has confirmed the House as a pilgrimage site.

 The ancient city of Ephesus was an ancient Greek city and the capital of Anatolian Province.
 It was one of twelve Ionian cities.
 During the Roman era, Ephesus had a population of more than 250,000 in 1st century BC.
 The ancient city of Ephesus is the 3rd largest excavated ancient city in the world.